 A total of 22 weeks teaching with 4 hours classroom contact per week.

 Scope and syllabus

-The course provides an introduction to Yorùbá language with emphasis on practical spoken and written Yorùbá on the one hand and reading and writing Yorùbea on the other.
-The course covers phonetics and phonology (including consonants dual places of articulation, half-open vowels written with diacritics), verbs, nouns, noun formation and verb formation from nouns, basic markers for completed action, progressive continuous actions, expressing the past and the future.
+This module provides an introduction to Yorùbá language with emphasis on practical spoken and written Yorùbá on the one hand and reading and writing Yorùbea on the other.
+It covers phonetics and phonology (including consonants dual places of articulation, half-open vowels written with diacritics), verbs, nouns, noun formation and verb formation from nouns, basic markers for completed action, progressive continuous actions, expressing the past and the future.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, buying and selling, and urban and rural family life.

-The course provides students with a basic knowledge of Yorùbá and practice of using Yorùbá in a variety of everyday situations.
-It allows students to interact with Yorùbá speakers in Yorùbá and to use original Yorùbá language sources within the level covered in the course.
+This module provides students with a basic knowledge of Yorùbá and practice of using Yorùbá in a variety of everyday situations.
+It allows students to interact with Yorùbá speakers in Yorùbá and to use original Yorùbá language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Yorùbá language and the histories, societies, institutions and cultures associated with Yorùbá.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.

 Method of assessment